 “When looking to other artists for influence, nature is the most reliable.”

-Jon D. Nelson is a composer–pianist and AI systems engineer based in Madison, Wisconsin.
-A 2022 graduate (with distinction) of London’s Royal College of Music, he writes contemporary classical music informed by microtonal harmony and post‑impressionist color.
-His works have been heard on both sides of the Atlantic with organizations ranging from Explore Ensemble and the English National Ballet School to the Wisconsin Youth Symphony Orchestras and Muncie Symphony Orchestra.
+As a 2022 graduate of London’s Royal College of Music with distinction, Nelson writes contemporary classical music informed by microtonal harmony and post‑impressionist color.
+His works have been performed on both sides of the Atlantic by a range of organizations including the English National Ballet School, Explore Ensemble, Wisconsin Youth Symphony Orchestras, Muncie Symphony Orchestra, Philharmonic Chorus of Madison, and more.

 Nelson’s creative research currently centers around “Tone Sculptures” and “Sound Chandeliers” — visual & sonic studies of microtonal pitch spaces — and on generative‑AI tooling for musicians.
-He works fluently with open‑source language and audio models, always emphasizing artist privacy, ethical deployment, and the irreplaceable value of human imagination.
+He works fluently with open‑source language and text-to-audio models, always emphasizing artist privacy, ethical deployment, and the irreplaceable value of human imagination.

 Looking for a private page on this site?
 CLICK HERE